 What's Going On

-- Our latest novel, Savage Joy, is out!
+- Don’t forget Savage Joy!
 Take a look at the trailer for the book.
 And here’s Savage Joy on Amazon.
 And … the Spotify playlist.
 We’re getting good reviews on Goodreads, and our first published review is up!
 Check it out on Foreword magazine.
 Oh, and a nice stack of signed copies at the Strand bookstore.

-- Come see us at the Brooklyn Book Festival on Sunday, Sept.
-16. We’re in booth No. 207.
+- Thanks to everyone who stopped by to see us at the Brooklyn Book Festival on Sunday, Sept.
+16. See you there next year.

 - The Coral Press musical fiction podcast has launched.
 Take a listen to our first six episodes here on Soundcloud. iTunes up soon.